How To Adjourn A Court Hearing In Singapore: 6 Essential Steps

 5. Avoid Repeated Applications

-Repeated adjournment requests may be viewed as an attempt to delay the case unnecessarily.
+Repeated adjournment requests may be viewed as attempts to unnecessarily delay the case.
 This can harm your credibility and reduce the chances of approval.
-Make your application count by presenting all necessary details and documents in your first request.
+Make your application count by including all required details and documents in your initial request.

 6. Be Honest And Transparent

 The Court values honesty.
 Do not exaggerate or fabricate reasons for your adjournment request.
-If the Court discovers falsehoods, your application may be denied, negatively affecting your case.
+If the Court finds inaccuracies, your application may be denied, which could adversely affect your case.

 Conclusion About Adjournment Of Court Hearing